781flyingdutchman/background_downloader/README.md

 A task may be waiting a long time before it gets executed, or before it has finished, and you may need to modify the task before it actually starts (e.g. to refresh an access token) or do something when it finishes (e.g. conditionally call your server to confirm an upload has finished).
 The normal listener or registered callback approach does not enable that functionality, and does not execute when the app is in a suspended state.

 To facilitate more complex task management functions, consider using "native" callbacks:
+* `beforeTaskStart`: a callback called before a task starts executing.
+The callback receives the `Task` and returns `null` if the task should continue, or a `TaskStatusUpdate` if it should not start - in which case the `TaskStatusUpdate` is posted as the last state update for the task
-* `onTaskStart`: a callback called before a task starts executing.
+* `onTaskStart`: a callback called before a task starts executing, after `beforeTaskStart`.
 The callback receives the `Task` and returns `null` if it did not change anything, or a modified `Task` if it needs to use a different url or header.
 It is called after `onAuth` for token refresh, if that is set
 * `onTaskFinished`: a callback called when the task has finished.
 The callback receives the final `TaskStatusUpdate`.
 * `auth`: a class that facilitates management of authorization tokens and refresh tokens, and includes an `onAuth` callback similar to `onTaskStart`